Review & Release History of Trader Joe’s Foods, Snacks, Treats, Cookies, and Candies

 Note: You can also find this review on my cookie house decorating kit page.

 One of the cheaper gingerbread house kits I’ve found, and it even looks less fake and more premium!
 I especially love how it comes with little edible figures, too.
 HOWEVER!
-This requires an egg white and lemon juice or white vinegar for the piping icing.
+This requires egg white and lemon juice or white vinegar for the piping icing.

 Unlike other gingerbread house kits, these are actually chewy, semi-sweet, and have a subtle ginger flavor.
-The icing you make is too liquid a consistency to decorate or build with, and frankly, it tastes odd.
+The icing you make is too runny to decorate or build with, and frankly, it tastes odd.
 It’s like powdered sugar and water mixed together; it just isn’t good.
 The candies that come with it look nice, but also lack any sweetness or flavor.
 Overall, this kit looks nice but is bland and impossible to construct.

 Release Date